table provides information about available spatial reference

-SRS_IDvalues represent the same kind of values passed as the SRID argument to spatial functions.
+SRS_IDvalues represent the same kind of values as the SRID of geometry values or passed as the SRID argument to spatial functions.
 SRID 0 (the unitless Cartesian plane) is special.
 It is always a legal spatial reference system ID and can be used in any computations on spatial data that depend on SRID values.

 The name of the organization that defined the coordinate system on which the spatial reference system is based.

 The numeric ID given to the spatial reference system by the organization that defined it.